pap3rhat/visualization-tools/README.md

 More precisely, the direction of the vector shall be displayed via a color.
 For example a red color means that the motion vector points to the right side of the screen and a cyab color means that the motion vector points to the left side of the screen. <br />
 The magnitude of the vector shall be displayed via the colors intensity/saturation.
 The more movement the higher the magnitude of the motion vector the more saturated the color.
 For example white means no movement at all (motion vector is zero, so magnitude is zero) and a vibrant red means a lot of movement (a high magnitude of the motion vector).

 Realizing this conversion from motion vector to color can be done with the help of the HSV color space.
-HSV stands for hue, value and saturation; so in this color space each color is represented using three values (similar to the RGB space). //TODO bild einfügen
+HSV stands for hue, value and saturation; so in this color space each color is represented using three values (similar to the RGB space).
 * Hue *H* is given in the range $[0°,360°]$, so it is an angle.
 For example $0°$ corresponds to red and $180°$ corresponds to cyan.
 * Saturation *S* is given in the range $[0,1]$. $0$ meaning no saturation at all (the final color is then basically a gray scale color) ans $1$ meaning totally saturated (so a very vibrant color).
 * Value *V* is given in the range $[0,1]$. $0$ meaning the color si not light whatsoever (e.g. black) and $1$ meaning the color is totally lit (e.g. white)